plasmax/code-snippet/Guerilla.md

 ## Create a macro inside a RenderGraph

-A simple snippet to create a macro in script the same way Guerilla creates it when you do manually.
+A simple snippet to create a macro in script the same way Guerilla creates it when you do manually:

 ![Guerilla new macro](img/guerilla/guerilla_new_macro.png)